Our AHPRA registered Australian doctors specialise in treating patients with medical cannabis.

 Do you offer Telehealth?

 Yes we do.
-We are currently offfering Telehealth consultations at reduced fees in order to prioritise the health and safety of all patients and staff.
+We are currently offering Telehealth consultations at reduced fees ($250 – not eligible for Medicare rebate) in order to prioritise the health and safety of all patients and staff.

 Free Parking Available at our Flagship Mascot Location